timlabs/uscode/United States Code/TITLE 14-COAST GUARD/SUBTITLE II-PERSONNEL/CHAPTER 19-COAST GUARD ACADEMY/SUBCHAPTER I-ADMINISTRATION.md

   * (3) Procedures that cadets and other Academy personnel should follow in the case of an occurrence of sexual harassment or sexual violence, including—

-    * (A) if the victim chooses to report an occurrence of sexual harassment or sexual violence, a specification of the person or persons to whom the alleged offense should be reported and options for confidential reporting, including written information to be given to victims that explains how the Coast Guard and the Academy will protect the confidentiality of victims;
+    * (A) if the victim chooses to report an occurrence of sexual harassment or sexual violence, a specification of the individual or individuals to whom the alleged offense should be reported and options for confidential reporting, including written information to be given to victims that explains how the Coast Guard and the Academy will protect the confidentiality of victims;

-    * (B) a specification of any other person whom the victim should contact; and
+    * (B) a specification of any other individual whom the victim should contact; and

     * (C) procedures on the preservation of evidence potentially necessary for proof of criminal sexual assault.